govau/content-guide/_terms-phrases/government-departments.md

 exclude_from_search: true
 ---

-Write the government department’s name in full on first mention and then as 'the Department'.
+Write the government department’s name in full on first mention and then as 'the department'.

 Use first-person pronouns through the rest of the text: we, us.